 - Nevada: 300,000 acre-feet

-Should water levels drop to pre-determined thresholds in Lake Mead, agriculture and aquifer recharge will be the first areas asked to reduce usage.
-Several triggers have to occur before municipal supplies would be impacted.
+The Colorado River Compact lays out a plan for what to do if water levels drop to pre-determined thresholds in Lake Mead.
+Agriculture and aquifer recharge will be the first areas to reduce usage.
+Several triggers have to occur before municipal supplies would be impacted – this includes water that EPCOR delivers to our customers.

 Yes, the drought is serious.
-But along with our State and Federal water leaders, we've been thinking about and preparing for this drought for decades.
-Plans are in place to guide us through this period and into the future.
+But along with our state and federal water leaders, we've been thinking about and preparing for this drought for decades.
+Plans are in place to guide us and our customers successfully through this period and into the future.